 If you choose to follow the white hat technique to implement your SEO efforts, you will be doing the right thing.
 However, these methods are usually slow and won’t give you immediate results as much as they are safe.
 But, if you go with the black hat technique, you will get instant results in a short while, and the risk will be high.

-White Hat SEO – This type of technique is implemented using the best ethics that align with Google ranking guidelines.
+White Hat SEO – One of the best SEO tactics skills is implemented using the best ethics that align with the Google ranking guidelines.
 Some of these techniques include guest posting, keyword research, Meta tag optimization, internal linking, and a few others.

 Black Hat SEO – This method contradicts the white hat technique, as it doesn’t follow ethical standings, and ignores Google’s ranking guidelines.
 It involves uncouth ways that may hurt competitors to achieve top rankings.
 This comes with a lot of risks in that; you may get penalized by Google if crawlers discover that your website is using black hat SEO Strategies to rank high.

 There are instances that you may use black hats without the knowledge that they are black hats.
 In this case, Google will give you several notifications about de-indexing your website, or you may experience a sudden fall in the rankings.
 If this happens, you should not waste time, perform an SEO audit to find out which black hat techniques are giving you problems.

 In this post, I have outlined the various black hat techniques and why you shouldn’t use them in your SEO technique to rank better.
 And with no further delay, let’s get into them.